Amazon Niche Analysis 2025: How to Find Profitable Products With Data and Strategy

 To identify a profitable niche, you need to analyze the right KPIs.
 Products with high search volume or many reviews don't automatically mean the niche still has potential.
 Key factors include:

-- Demand trend: Is demand rising or falling over time?
+- Demand trajectory: Is demand rising or falling over time?

-- Average conversion rate: Is there genuine purchase intent or just clicks?
+- Average conversion rate: Is there strong purchase intent or just lots of clicks?

 - Price and margin structure: Can you sell profitably or are margins razor-thin?